-Some students may register as unclassified at the beginning of their USC program because of incomplete admission files.
+Some students may register as unclassified at the beginning of their USC program because of an incomplete admission file.
 Such students are urged to complete their files and become classified as soon as possible.

 A full load (12 semester hours or more) may be carried by an unclassified student during the first semester at the university.
-Students attempting to register for a full load for a second consecutive semester may be required to justify their unclassified status to the Admissions office.
+Students attempting to register for a full load for a second consecutive semester may be required to justify their unclassified status to the Office of Admissions.
 It should be noted that unclassified students are ineligible to receive financial assistance from the university.
 This includes all federal and state financial assistance programs.
-Only degree seeking students (classified) are eligible to receive financial assistance from these programs.
+Only degree-seeking students (classified) are eligible to receive financial assistance from these programs.